rust-lang/book/nostarch/chapter12.md

 }
 ```

-Note that we added the `case_sensitive` field that holds a Boolean.
-Next, we
+We added the `case_sensitive` field that holds a Boolean.
+Next, we need the
-need the `run` function to check the `case_sensitive` field’s value and use
+`run` function to check the `case_sensitive` field’s value and use that to
-that to decide whether to call the `search` function or the
+decide whether to call the `search` function or the `search_case_insensitive`
-`search_case_insensitive` function, as shown in Listing 12-22.
-Note this still
-won’t compile yet.
+function, as shown in Listing 12-22.
+This still won’t compile yet.

 Filename: src/lib.rs